ygsiro/windows-codecs/wincodecs/IWICImagingFactory.md

 ## CreateDecoderFromFilename

-Creates a new instance of the IWICBitmapDecoder class based on the given file.
+Creates a new instance of the [IWICBitmapDecoder][wbd] class based on the given file.

 ```cpp
 HRESULT CreateDecoderFromFilename(